Fast Byzantine Total Order Broadcast: Blink

-\para{In a blink} \conal builds \con on top of a \weakcon instance $\condep$, while also enabling a single-message-delay fast path whenever all correct servers propose the same value. \conal does so by means of a single step of all-to-all communication, wherein each correct server disseminates its proposal as a \emph{suggestion}.
-Upon collecting $\rp{4 \faultcount + 1}$ suggestions, a correct server proposes to $\condep$ whichever value it was suggested the most; a correct server decides whatever $\condep$ decides.
+\paragraph{In a blink.} \conal builds \con on top of a \weakcon instance $\condep$, while enabling a single-message-delay fast path when all correct servers propose the same value. \conal does so via a single all-to-all communication, wherein each correct server disseminates its proposal as a \emph{suggestion} (see \cref{fig:blink-protocol}).
+Upon collecting $4 \faultcount + 1$ suggestions, a correct server proposes to $\condep$ the majority value, \ie the value suggested at least $2\faultcount + 1$ times.
+A correct server always decides whatever $\condep$ decides.
+Fast path: upon collecting $4 \faultcount + 1$ \emph{matching} suggestions (\ie $4 \faultcount + 1$ \texttt{True} or $4 \faultcount + 1$ \texttt{False}), a correct server instantly decides that value.